termux/x11-packages/README.md

 ## Contributing

-If you wish to contribute for this project, take a look on our [contributing guide](./CONTRIBUTING.md).
+If you wish to request package, submit a bug report or pull request for this project, take a look on our [contributing guide](./CONTRIBUTING.md).

 ## External links